jmyrberg/finnlem/README.md

 ## Extensions
 * To use tensorboard, run command ```python -m tensorflow.tensorboard --logdir=model_dir```, where ```model_dir``` is the Seq2Seq model checkpoint folder.
-* The model was originally created for summarizing Finnish news, by using news contents as the sources, and news titles as the targets.
+* The model was originally created for summarizing the Finnish news, by using news contents as the sources, and news titles as the targets.
 This proved to be quite a difficult task due to rich morphology of Finnish language, and lack of computational resources.
-My first approach to tackle this was to use the base forms for each word, which is what this package can do.
-In the end, using this model to convert every word to their base form would've taken too long.
+My first approach for tackling the morphology was to use the base forms for each word, which is what the model in this package does by default.
+However, using this model to convert every word to their base form ended up being too slow to be used as an input for the second model in real time.

-	In the end, I decided to use the [Finnish SnowballStemmer from nltk](http://www.nltk.org/_modules/nltk/stem/snowball.html), and train the model with 100k vocabulary.
-After 36 hours of training with loss decreasing very slowly, I decided to keep this package as the character-level.
+	In the end, I decided to try the [Finnish SnowballStemmer from nltk](http://www.nltk.org/_modules/nltk/stem/snowball.html) in order to get the "base words", and started training the model with 100k vocabulary.
+After 36 hours of training with loss decreasing very slowly, I decided to stop, and keep this package as a character-level lemmatizer.
 	However, in [model_wrappers.py](src/model_wrappers.py), there is a global variable *DOC_HANDLER_FUNC*, which enables one to change the preprocessing method easily from characters to words by setting ```DOC_HANDLER_FUNC='WORD'```.
+Try changing the variable, and/or write your own preprocessing function *doc_to_tokens*, if you'd like to experiment with the word-level model.

 ## Acknowledgements and references